Manidills/polygon_NFT/README.md

 ## Acknowledgments

-I would like to give credit to below teams for providing the API's
+Would like to give credit to below teams for providing the API's

 * [Covalent](https://www.covalenthq.com/)
 * [NFT Port](https://www.nftport.xyz/)